-In reality, colic is often a direct result of diet, and is often preventable.
+In reality, colic is often a direct result of diet and may be largely preventable.

 Some types of colic in horses include: